AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/get-started/integrate-ui-kit.md

 Before you start, make sure your development environment meets the following conditions:

-- Xcode 15.0 or above
+- Xcode 15.0 or above;
-- iOS 13.0 or above
+- iOS 13.0 or above;
-- A project signed with a developer signature
+- A project signed with a developer signature;
+- You have a valid Agora project with users and tokens generated.
+See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Integrate UIKit